 13. Upgrade hardware

-If you have done everything possible to speed up rendering, but the efficiency is still significantly lower than the figures indicated in the table above, then it may be time to upgrade your hardware.
-Check our recommendations on choosing right CPU and GPU.
+If you have done everything possible to speed up rendering but the efficiency is still significantly lower than the figures indicated in the table above, then it may be time to upgrade your hardware.
+Check our recommendations on choosing the right CPU and GPU.

 Keep Neat Video up to date

-We hope that the tips above will bring you closer to a polished final result much faster, allowing you to focus on the most important things!
+We hope that the tips above will bring you closer to a polished final result much faster -- allowing you to focus on more important things!
 However, keep in mind that Neat Video is also continually improving.
 With every update, we focus on making it compatible with more GPUs and the latest video editing applications.
-We never stop working to improve the speed and overcome known issues.
+We never stop working to improve the speed and to overcome known issues.
 So, remember to keep Neat Video updated to benefit from these efforts.